 As your child takes on more responsibility and independence, there might be times when things don’t go to plan and he ends up in hospital with medical complications.
 This can make you and your child feel anxious, but it’s part of how he’ll learn to manage his condition himself.

-If you’re finding it hard to let go, it’s best to get some help from an adolescent health professional such as a psychologist or a social worker.
+If you’re finding it hard to let go, it’s best to get some help from an adolescent health professional like a psychologist or a social worker.
 They’ll be able to work out how to support your child without undermining your child’s confidence.

-During the teenage years, depending on your child’s condition, she’ll start to see the doctor and medical team alone.
+During the teenage years, depending on your child’s condition, she’ll start to see the GP and medical team alone.
 Eventually she’ll move to the adult health care system.

 Your child might also be choosing subjects at school, looking at colleges or wanting a part-time job.